matomo-org/developer-documentation/docs/generated/master/Piwik/WidgetsList.md

 <a name="isDefined" id="isDefined"></a>
 ### `isDefined()`

-Returns true if the widget with the given parameters exists in the widget list, false if otherwise.
+Returns `true` if a report exists in the widget list, `false` if otherwise.

 #### Signature